xiuql/BDSIM4CEPC/manual/source/model_description.rst

 .. note:: Samplers **can only** be defined **after** the main sequences has been defined
 	  using the `use` command (see `use - Defining which Line to Use`_).
 Failure to do so will result in an error and BDSIM will exit.

+.. warning:: A sampler attached to the first item (therefore at the beginning of the beamline)
+	     may not record all primary particles.
+This is due to the bunch distribution having a finite length in z and some of the particles (typically half) start in front of the sampler.
+This is not an error, but as expected.
+It is best not to put a sampler on the first element, but to use the recorded primary coordinates in the output.

 Physics Lists